01. Liability Overview

 Who Is Liable When an Asbestos Company Goes Bankrupt?

-A mesothelioma victim may still be able to sue a bankrupt asbestos company.
-A lawsuit against a bankrupt company, however, will have additional procedural requirements.
+An asbestos victim may still be able to sue a bankrupt asbestos company.
+A lawsuit against a bankrupt company, however, may have additional procedural requirements.
 An experienced lawyer can help victims fulfill these requirements.

 Who Is Liable When an Asbestos Company No Longer Exists?